 Settings must obtain criminal records checks for new members of staff including volunteers.
-If an application has been made but the DBS disclosure has not arrived, new staff and volunteers can still care for children provided they are supervised by someone who has a DBS check.
+If an application has been made but the DBS disclosure has not arrived new staff and volunteers can still care for children provided they are supervised by someone who has a DBS check.
 Under no circumstances can an unchecked member of staff be left alone with children.

 Where new staff are recruited, or new volunteers enter the early years setting, they should continue to be provided with a safeguarding induction.

-- there is no expectation that a new DBS check should be obtained for them to temporarily move to another setting to support the care of children.
+- there is no expectation that a new DBS check should be obtained for them to temporarily move to another setting to support the care of children

-The onus remains on the receiving setting to satisfy themselves that someone in their setting has had the required checks.
-This requirement can be satisfied by seeking assurance from the current employer rather than requiring new checks.
+- the onus remains on the receiving setting to satisfy themselves that someone in their setting has had the required checks - this requirement can be satisfied by seeking assurance from the current employer rather than requiring new checks

-8.1 What are the notifications requirements for settings providing childcare?
+Notifications requirements for settings providing childcare

 We have asked Ofsted to work with us and with local authorities to find out which early years providers, including childminders, are open or temporarily closed.

-- in the body of the email, please confirm the unique reference number for each setting and the details of the change.
-You can find your URN on your registration, your inspection report(s), and on your Ofsted reports page.
+- in the body of the email, confirm the unique reference number for each setting and the details of the change - the URN can be found on the setting’s registration, inspection report(s), and Ofsted reports page

-In addition, any confirmed cases of coronavirus (COVID-19) in the setting (either child or staff member), and if the setting has been advised to close as a result, should be swiftly reported to Ofsted through the usual notification channels.
+In addition, any confirmed cases of coronavirus (COVID-19) in the setting (either child or staff member), or if the setting has been advised to close as a result, should be swiftly reported to Ofsted through the usual notification channels.

 The Secretary of State for Education announced the suspension of routine Ofsted inspections on 17 March 2020.

-The health, safety and wellbeing of children is our first consideration, and government continues to expect childcare to take place only within registered settings.
+The health, safety and wellbeing of children is our first consideration, and the government continues to expect childcare to take place only within registered settings.

 See Ofsted’s response to coronavirus (COVID-19) in Ofsted: coronavirus (COVID-19) rolling update for more information.

-9.1 Will early years entitlement funding continue for childminders?
+Early years entitlement funding for childminders

 On 17 March 2020, the Chancellor of the Exchequer confirmed the government would continue to pay local authorities for free early years entitlement places for 2-, 3- and 4-year-olds.